MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-two-links.md

 - Native VLAN for management network doesn't require you to supply a VLAN ID.

 - Tagged VLAN for management network requires VLAN ID configuration on the physical network adapters or the management virtual network adapter before registering the nodes in Azure Arc.
-See more details in the link below.

 - Physical switch ports must be configured correctly to accept the VLAN ID on the management adapters.